csalgar/Q-Learning-Gymnasium/README.md

-These are Q-Learning solutions to the Gymnasium(Gym) library reinforcement learning games Taxi and Blackjack
+These are Q-Learning solutions to the Gymnasium(Gym) library reinforcement learning toy text games Taxi and Blackjack